How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 States with Complete Bans

 California: Insurers cannot use credit scores for underwriting, rating, or setting premiums on auto policies.
-This prohibition has been in place for decades and makes California one of the most consumer-friendly states for drivers with poor credit.
+This prohibition stems from Proposition 103 and has been in place for decades, making California one of the most consumer-friendly states for drivers with poor credit.

 Massachusetts: Law forbids use of credit information for setting rates, underwriting new policies, or renewing auto coverage.
 This protection extends to all drivers regardless of their credit situation.

 Michigan: Insurers cannot use credit to deny, cancel, refuse renewal, or determine rates for auto policies.
-Michigan's ban provides comprehensive protection for consumers.
+Michigan's ban, stemming from 2020 no-fault reform legislation, provides comprehensive protection for consumers.

 Pincher's Pro Tip